wangqiang9/DiffSketching/README.md

 ```

 ## Evaluation
-Please package the results to be evaluated in `.npz` format
+Please package the results to be evaluated in `.npz` format.
 ```
 python evaluator.py [/path/to/reference-data] [/path/to/generate-data]
 ```